bitshares/docs.bitshares.org/source/docs/Integration-SupportingFeatures.rst

 Some 3rd party service providers may want to only do business with customers that fulfill certain criteria, e.g. verified their identity for KYC/AML.
-Those services can use so called `whitelists` that will prevent unauthorized network participants to interact with you.
+Those services can use so called `whitelists` (or, alternatively, `blacklists`) that will prevent unauthorized network participants to interact with you.
 For instance, only those people that have verified with your own platform and have an account there can send funds to your service.

 In BitShares 2.0, account names and also user-issued assets have their individual whitelists.
 Hence, if you issue an IOU on the blockchain, you can